EGaraldi/HPC_IPMU/README.md

 ## Accessing the machines

-There are 5 available machines at IPMU:

-- `idark`, the main computer cluster.
-- `gw`, the previous computing cluster.
-- `gfarm`, another older computing cluster
-- `gpgpu`, a box with 8 GPUs.
-- `gpu cluster`, a newer machine with 20 GPUs.

-These machines are managed by IPMU's IT team, who can be reached at  `it 'at' ipmu 'dot' jp`.
-See the [internal webpage](https://www.ipmu.jp/en/employees-internal/computing) (ask the IT team for access) for technical details and specifications.

 The machines can only be accessed from within the campus intranet.
-To use them from home, ask the IT team for VPN connection information.
+To use them from home, you need to use [the IPMU VPN](https://www.ipmu.jp/en/employees-internal/computing#VPN).

 You will need an account on the machines you wish to access.
-Follow the IT team's instructions, which will involve sending them your ssh public key.
+To get it, follow the instructions [on this page (section 3)](https://www.ipmu.jp/en/employees-internal/computing/cluster).

 Once you're all set up you can connect to the servers with
 ```bash